-Third Violation: Fine and Corrective Action Plan
+Third Violation: Corrective Action Plan, \$250 Fine and Participation Assessment

-If the violation persists after the correction period, a \$100 fine will be assessed and a final formal written notice will be issued.
+If the violation persists after the correction period, a \$250 fine will be assessed and a final formal written notice will be issued, including a Corrective Action Plan.
 The fine will be due prior to the market immediately following the issuance of the notice.

 A corrective action plan will be written and shared.
 The required corrective action, including a timeline for remediation will be clearly articulated.
 The timeline will include an evaluation, completed by GCM, to assess whether the corrective action plan was followed and if the vendor has made genuine efforts to comply.
+The Corrective Action Plan must be signed by a representative of Green City Market and the business owner of the vendor.